nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

-We spend a lot of time figuring out how to use the cloud properly or more accurately how to train with vertix ai.
+We spend a lot of time figuring out how to use the cloud properly or more accurately how to train with vertix ai, most we had issues with accessing secrets and configs.
+We also had some issues with docker, as in the end we used docker quite extensively.
+We had images for training and devolopment, using the train image as a base image.
+We also spent time implementing devcontainer, which made some things easier, but also makes "start up" more costly.
+Most our issues stemmed from getting one tool to work correctly and smoothly with another tool.

---- question 30 fill here ---

 ### Question 31